 We collect, analyse and present data which reflects the energy consumption of our directly managed portfolio across Europe.
 This excludes single-tenant assets that are responsible for their own energy procurement.
-We believe that by focusing on our directly managed portfolio a clear understanding of the greenhouse gas emissions that we directly influence can be assessed and subsequently managed.
+We believe that by focusing on our directly managed portfolio a clear understanding of the environmental data that we directly influence can be assessed and subsequently managed.

-The following table presents our portfolio environmental performance.
+The following table presents our European portfolio environmental performance.
 The data aligns with the INREV Sustainability Guidelines indicator ESG-ENV 1.1 and is presented in line with the EPRA Sustainability Best Practice Recommendations (see Methodology below).
-For absolute information and for more detailed analysis please refer to our KW Europe Responsibility Report 2017.
+For absolute information and for more detailed analysis please refer to our ESG Report 2020.

 |Total operational portfolio, Like-for Like (LfL)|

 |GHG-Indir-LfL||Indirect greenhouse gas emissions||Scope 2 (market based)||280||2,740||0.3%||-89%|